gets the job done

 That of course is exactly the goal of photography!

 C. Benefits of Seller’s Having Inspections Done Immediately

-Another aspect of preparation is that Yvette recommends is that sellers obtain their own home inspections before listing the property.
-The inspection reports can then be used to reassure buyers about the soundness of the property, so that they can consider that information in deciding whether they wish to make an offer (of course, if they do, they are free to have their own inspections done later).
+Another aspect of preparation that Yvette recommends is that sellers obtain their own home inspections before listing the property.
+The inspection reports can then be used to reassure buyers about the soundness of the property so that they can consider that information in deciding whether they wish to make an offer (of course, if they do, they are free to have their own inspections done later).

 Thus I was glad to hire the inspectors recommended by Yvette and to have minor repairs done in response to their reports (for example, installing copper piping for the water heater pressure relief line in place of the previous flexible line, securing a loose edge of floor vinyl, moving a curtain rod so that the curtain did not hang near a wall heater, etc.).

-In addition, Yvette and I felt it was prudent to do several other minor repairs not listed in our inspectors’ reports (either because they were done before the inspectors’ visits or were beyond the scope of the reports) which would enhance appearance or functioning and likely please prospective buyers.
+In addition, Yvette and I felt it was prudent to do several other minor repairs not listed in our inspectors’ reports (either because they were done before the inspectors’ visits or were beyond the scope of the reports) which would enhance the appearance or functioning and likely please prospective buyers.
 These included caulking around bathroom sinks, replacing worn interior door lock mechanisms, improving electrical switches, etc. All seemed to me to be easy and cost-effective steps to take.

 D. Choosing a Listing Price

 Of course, a crucial aspect of the sale is setting the listing price.
 I had read that sellers often regarded setting the listing price as the most difficult part of the sale process.
 Obviously, too high a price makes negotiations more difficult and discourages some buyers from making offers at all, typically resulting in longer times to sell, while too low a price gives away money.